onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
-      Like "askname", many standard library functions can return values. bufio::scanline is interesting example of this.
+      Like "askname", many standard library functions can return values. bufio::scanline is an interesting example of this.
 We can read the documentation for this function in our terminal by running the "haredoc bufio::scanline" command&nbsp;&mdash; try this now.